THIS DATE IN HISTORY: March 21

 Boston defenseman Ray Bourque sets an NHL record when he's credited with 19 shots on goal.
 Bourque scores the tying goal midway through the third period after defenseman Alexei Gusarov gives Quebec a 3-2 lead at 4:15 of the third, but is robbed in the final seconds of overtime when Tugnut gets his glove on his wide-open blast from the slot.

-1939: Rookie Mel Hill scores at 59:25 of overtime and Bill Cowley has a goal and an assist to give the Bruins a 2-1 win against the New York Rangers in Game 1 of the Stanley Cup Semifinals at Madison Square Garden.
-Hill goes on to score three overtime goals to help Boston win the series in seven games.
+1939: Mel Hill scores at 59:25 of overtime and Bill Cowley has a goal and an assist to give the Bruins a 2-1 win against the New York Rangers in Game 1 of the Stanley Cup Semifinals at Madison Square Garden.
+The rookie forward goes on to score three overtime goals to help Boston win the series in seven games.

 Video: Elmer Lach was rugged center for famed 'Punch' line